emsesp/docs/docs/Home-Assistant.md

 _(by @oliof)_

 Since HA2024.12, lovelace defaults to Sections views and auto generates Tiles for most entities.
-While Tiles appear to be just simple dislpay helpers, their functionality can be extensively modified by adding Features.
+While Tiles appear to be just simple display helpers, their functionality can be extensively modified by adding Features.
 Here is a graphical guide to create a similar control as above from within lovelace with no changes to `configuration.yaml`

-1. In a Section View, addd a tile for a settable value, for example for the selected hot water temperature.
+1. In a Section View, add a tile for a settable value, for example for the selected hot water temperature.
 Entity selection supports auto-complete:

 ![image](https://github.com/user-attachments/assets/90ad3a45-e84e-497d-a975-f4313ad356c0)